 AUTOBIOGRAHPICAL SKETCH

-In 2013 I began a Ph.D. at the University of Texas at Austin co-advised by Dr. Elliot Tucker-Drob and Dr. K. Paige Harden.
+In 2013 I began a Ph.D. at the University of Texas co-advised by Dr. Elliot Tucker-Drob and Dr. K. Paige Harden.
 During my doctoral training, I developed expertise in psychometrics, quantitative genetics, and structural equation modeling and became a core member of the Texas Twin Project.
 After obtaining my Ph.D. in 2017, I began a post-doctoral appointment at the University of Minnesota, working with Dr. Robert Krueger and Dr. Colin DeYoung.
 During this time, I also worked as a statistical consultant for the Center for Practice Transformation and taught research methods and statistics at Augsburg University.
 In 2020 I began working at Stony Brook University in the Department of Family, Population, and Preventative Medicine.

 To date, my research has addressed many factors that contribute to mental health and well-being across the lifespan, including personality risk for antisocial behavior, particularly sensation-seeking and callous-unemotional traits.
-More recently, I have been developing statistical models of cumulative stress and social advantage and working with the World Trade Center Program to help coordinate an R01 study of cognitive impairment in members of the FDNY who responded to the 9/11 attacks.
+More recently, I have been developing statistical models of cumulative stress and social advantage and working with the World Trade Center Health Program to coordinate a U01 study of cognitive impairment in members of the FDNY who responded to the 9/11 attacks.
 I've also been using genetic data to conduct polygenic risk score analyses, Mendelian randomization, and long-term trajectory studies of post-traumatic stress disorder.
 In sum, I try my best to avoid intellectual and empirical pigeonholes by pursuing an interdisciplinary program of research that addresses a broad range of questions related to mental health and well-being across the lifespan.

 RESEARCH INTERESTS